ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the custom crosshair image doesn't show up, it may be a bug of PCSX2.
 Try to modify Cursor Scale in the GunCon 2 Settings tab to fix.
 Press Alt-Enter to switch to fullscreen.

 In the calibration screen, press Back button to start calibration, and follow the game's instructions to confirm.
-For some games like Resident Evil Survivor 2, you need to keep the aim at each target for a while after shot, otherwise the calibration will be incorrect.

 <br>